-ED issues Look Out Notice against P Chidambaram
+ED issues LOC against Chidambaram to restrict his movement across land, air, seaports

-New Delhi, Aug 21: The Enforcement Directorate has issued a Look Out Notice as P Chidambaram remains untraceable.
+New Delhi, Aug 21: The Enforcement Directorate has issued a Look Out Circular as P Chidambaram remains untraceable.

+The fresh Look Out Circular was issued against Chidambaram to restrict his movement across land, air and seaports, officials have said.

+Meanwhile the ED also questioned Chidambaram's driver.
+He had abandoned the driver yesterday after leaving the Supreme Court.
+The last phone call location was Lodhi Road.
+His mobile is currently switched off and the driver told ED officials that he is unaware of the location.

 Chidambaram moved the Supreme Court after the Delhi High Court rejected his plea seeking anticipatory bail in the INX Media case.
 A team of the CBI and ED had both visited the residence of the former finance minister on Tuesday after the order of the Delhi High Court.